-For people without any digestive issues, I would say that it might not be necessary, given a raw meal already comes jam packed with enzymes as you know.
-However, those that have a lot of gut healing to contend with, may find dosing before every meal beneficial while they are trying to heal their gut.
+For people without any digestive issues, I would say that it might not be necessary, given a raw meal already comes jam packed with enzymes, as you know.
+It’s cooking that destroys enzymes.
+However, those that have a lot of gut healing to contend with may find dosing before every meal beneficial while they are trying to heal their gut.
 Enzymes are known to be very healing.
-We see people that struggle with kale given their digestive system is in distress.

 Should you take Glutenizer before and after eating?

 No. However, if after someone has eaten a meal that has caused them gastric distress, drinking Glutenizer will help them over the digestive hump by significantly reducing gastric distress.

 Caralyn, I get a lot of complaints about GERD–acid reflux.

 Elaine….I now talk a lot about indigestion, heartburn, dyspepsia of all sorts since food that is not pre-digested with ample enzymes will ultimately rot and ferment in the gut causing all kinds of gases that will push up uncomfortable stomach acid.
 Often people associate this with having too much stomach acid.
 We know that no one has too much stomach acid and it is a proven fact that as we age, stomach acid decreases.
 Therefore, I focus on the inability to digest.
 This applies to all difficult-to-digest proteins not just gluten.

 Well, this is revelational!
 So taking antacids, then, really misses the mark, wouldn’t you say?
 Thanks for the education, Caralyn; come back soon!

 Caralyn Vessal is a student at the British Institute of Homeopathy